heliocloud-data/cloudcatalog/docs/cloudcatalog-spec.md

 The file catalog consists of one index for each year of the dataset in either csv, zipped csv, or parquet format.
 The file must be in time sequence and the first four items must be the **start**, **stop**, **datakey**, and **filesize** fields in that order.

-The index cloudCatalog is a set of CSV or Parquet files named "index"/"id"_YYYY.csv, "index"/"id"_YYYY.csv.zip or "index"/"id"_YYYY.parquet.
-For the case of static (not time series) outputs, the index cloudCatalog still use the "id"_YYYY.csv, where YYYY is based on the time stamp of when the model was generated.
+The index CloudCatalog is a set of CSV or Parquet files named "index"/"id"_YYYY.csv, "index"/"id"_YYYY.csv.zip or "index"/"id"_YYYY.parquet.
+For the case of static (not time series) outputs, the index CloudCatalog still use the "id"_YYYY.csv, where YYYY is based on the time stamp of when the model was generated.

 ## 4.1 Required Items